act-rules/act-rules.github.io/_rules/auto-update-text-efbfc7.md

 #### Inapplicable Example 3

-The automatically updating content is the only content in the document.
+The automatically updating text content is the only content in the document.

 ```html
 <body onload="start()">